iiXotic/pasteclean-updates/README.md

 Licensing
 - One EXE.
 Lite by default; unlock Pro with a Gumroad license key.
-- Settings â†’ License: paste product_id and key â†’ Activate.
+- Settings at’ License: paste product_id and key at Activate.
 - Verification occurs once (counts device uses if you set a limit).
 Pro is perpetual on this device.
 Keys are never logged.
 - Optional 3â€‘day trial (optâ€‘in).